hkbakke/zfssnap/README.md

 are compatible with the shadow_copy2 module in Samba for use with Previous Versions.

+zfs-snap also supports using free space on the file system as a trigger to delete old snapshots or abort the snapshot altogether if not enough space can be freed.

 ## Requirements
 * Only tested on Python v3.4 on Debian Jessie.